go-simpler/sloglint/README.md

 ### Attributes only

-In contrast, the `-attr-only` flag causes `sloglint` to report any use of key-value pairs:
+In contrast, the `attr-only` option causes `sloglint` to report any use of key-value pairs:

 ```go
 slog.Info("a user has logged in", "user_id", 42) // sloglint: key-value pairs should not be used